target/POSSUM/README.md

 ##### ComponentNameManager

 The intermediary class between the ComponentNameController and ComponentNameDevice.
-Contains any code necessary for the API endpoint to work as intended and calls the ComponentNameDevice class for anything related to specific device functionality as it relates to the device's JPOS compliant service object.\
+Contains any code necessary for the API endpoint to work as intended and calls the ComponentNameDevice class for anything related to specific device functionality as it relates to the device's JPOS compliant service object.

-This class needs a unit testing class named ComponentNameManagerTest
+This class needs a unit testing class named ComponentNameManagerTest.

 ### Testing